Special Measures

 Live Links (including Remote Link Sites)

-Evidence given in Private
+Evidence given in private

 Removal of Wigs and Gowns

-Visual Recorded Interview
+Video Recorded Interview

 Pre-trial visual recorded cross-examination (“Section 28”)